 Examples: Melatonin is the hormone that regulates your circadian rhythm (sleep cycle)

 Insulin is another hormone that regulates blood sugar

-To learn more about the difference between Enzymes and Hormones, or any other related topic, please visit BYJU’s.
+To learn more about the difference between enzymes and hormones, or any other related topic, visit BYJU’S Biology.